 A risk analysis is always a good idea, however risk should be fact based and not imaginary or outside the realm of probability.

 As Bob Kelley says, “The worst thing that can happen is the real executive sponsor delegates the project to a person that is two-steps above the kid in the mail room.

 Robert Kelley suggests there are different types of executive sponsors.

-As Bob says, “Oracle, SAP, etc sales force through sleight of hand tricks and colorful PowerPoint presentations convinces management that fantastic savings can be achieved by installing their system.
+Bob Kelley recalls, “Oracle, SAP, etc sales force through sleight of hand tricks and…

 Bob Kelley suggests creating a policy on making decisions.